luiz158/spring-boot-security-oauth2/README.md

 10. Migrate database access to a new way
 11. Remote token services for token validation - DONE
 12. Understand what is the AUTHORITY, hasHole and security definitions
+13. Secure public API at least with a client_id

 ### Token Store goes to database
 Create tables